Arizona State Route 101: Future

-Direct HOV lane connections are planned to be constructed at the I-10 interchange between Loop 101 and I-10 east.
+ADOT, in partnership with MAG and the cities of Goodyear and Tolleson, plan to construct direct HOV lane connections at the I-10 interchange between Loop 101 and I-10 east.
 Construction is planned to begin in 2025 and be completed in 2027.

 The Northern Avenue interchange in Peoria is planned to be upgraded to a diverging diamond interchange (DDI).
 It will be the first DDI on Loop 101, and construction is expected to begin in 2025 and be completed in 2027.